 1.9 Many of the heritage features that are part of the public realm are on the boundaries of privately owned properties.
 In order to maintain and enhance the high quality street scene, for example where there is currently a gap in the boundary or the existing boundary feature is out of keeping with the surrounding area, it is important that development provides new, high quality boundaries.
 Where possible, this should be achieved by restoring existing heritage features which form or formed part of the boundary.
-Examples are shown in the Part Three of the Plan (Knightsbridge Evidence Base Document).
+Examples restore or replace damaged heritage lights, railings, walls or columns;